forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* CHANGE: We created these new beta commands in the open-source [plugin-packaging](https://github.com/salesforcecli/plugin-packaging) plug-in:

-    * `force:package:beta:version:displayancestry`

-    These beta commands work the same as their equivalent existing commands.
-Try them out before we make the open-source versions generally available.

 * FIX: The `force:source:*` commands now support these metadata types:

     * ExternalClientApplication